Zhenzou28/zhen-s-portfolio/README.md

 I even used census data to make dashboard for my family to pick a suitable suburb.

 You can find out more about that further down the page...
+#[Project 1 Wellingtong Suburb Choosing]https://github.com/Zhenzou28/Wellington-Suburb-Choosing.git
+---
+-Extracted CSV data from NZ.Stat
+-Loaded,cleaned & transformed using Power Query
+-Built Model to analysis and visulisation using Power BI -Using the insights and findings to narrow down into top 3 recommended suburbs